Legoman6157/FantasyStockMarket/Project Proposal.md

 * jQuery

 # Section 4: Team
-Skills:
-Has anybody on the team built something like this before?
-* No, this is a new experience for all of us.

-Are the tools known or new to the team?
-* Most of the tools are new to the team, although some may be familiar to some of us.

-Roles:
-We will be rotating roles.
+Nobody on our team has ever made anything similar to this project before.
+While we have all programmed before, we will be using JavaScript, HTML, and CSS to build the language, which a couple of us may have worked with a little in the past, but not to the extent we will be in this project.
+In addition, jQuery is brand new to all of us.
+It will be a good learning experience for us all.
+Since this is new to all of us, we plan to rotate our roles so that we can each get experience in multiple areas.
+Our starting roles are listed below.

-* Narrative/Design
+* Narrative/Design - Holland
-* Interface
+* Interface - Joshua
-* Research
+* Research - Dylan
-* Software Design
+* Software Design - Austin
-* Project Management
+* Project Management - Andrew

 # Section 5: Project Management
 Schedule: